Nitzan Shirazi: Manager career

 On 9 February 2010, Shirazi was appointed director of Hapoel Haifa.

 On 5 June 2010, he was appointed the manager of Hapoel Haifa.
 On 26 November 2011, he resigned from Hapoel Haifa.

 On 11 January 2012, he was appointed the manager of Hapoel Tel Aviv.
-On 27 September 2012, Shirazi stepped down as manager due to health reasons.
+On 27 September 2012, Shirazi stepped down as manager for health reasons.

 Personal life

 Son of the Meir Shirazi, Bnei Yehuda team manager in the past, and the brother of Hezi Shirazi, a former player.

 He was married to Shusha Shirazi until his death from brain cancer in 2014.